redhat-openstack/website/source/uncategorized/lbaas.html.md

 ### Create the load balancer

-The first step when create a load balancer is to create a pool.
+The first step when creating a load balancer is to create a pool.
 A pool is a group of virtual machines, known as members, that will provide the actual service.
 In this example there will be three members, each capable of providing the httpd service.
 In addition, the pool also defines the protocol, the load balancing algorithm, and the subnet with which to associate the load balancer.
-Note that the subnet must be the same as the members that belong to the pool.
+Note that the subnet must be the same as the subnet of the members that belong to the pool.

 First, get the subnet ID from neutron.